katysaintin/KatyInControl/episodes/S1E03_Part2_Biodiversity.md

 *"Jens — you've watched both communities for over 25 years.*
 *What does biodiversity actually look like in practice?"*

+🕓
+Bob Dalesio has a story that answers this question better than any definition.

+🕓
+One evening at the Keck Telescope in Hawaii.
+Late.
+Something wasn't working.
+Bob posted a question on Tech-Talk — the EPICS mailing list.

+🕓
+He received an answer from Japan.
+Within minutes.

+*🎬 PAUSE*

+🕓
+That moment changed his understanding of what a collaboration is worth.
+Not the architecture.
+Not the codebase.
+The community.

+🕓
+In his words:
+*"I realized that the collaboration was more valuable* *than the architecture in the field."*

 ---

 ## ACT 3 — THE BRIDGE THAT EXISTS